itsmeeandrew/itsmeeandrew.github.io/_posts/2024-05-12-behind-the-curtain-unveiling-new-york-citys-restaurant-violations.markdown

 <center style = "color:#808080; font-style: italic;" width="80%">Average violation score, based on location.
 </center>

 To get an even more in-depth understanding of the inspection scores relation to the restaurants whereabouts, we extended our previous analysis, to see if the various types of restaurants have higher quality in different boroughs.
-We found that overall Latin-American cousine has the highest validation scores, especially in Brooklyn it might not be the wisest choice.
+We found that overall Latin-American cousine has the highest violation scores, especially in Brooklyn it might not be the wisest choice.
 Middle-Eastern cousine has record low violation score on Staten Island.
 Altogether we can say that some locations are better when it comes to certain kinds of restaurants.

 <div style="margin:35px"></div>